Belotero Vs. Juvederm Vs. Restylane for a Lip Augmentation?

 I met with one of my friends and she said that Belotero wasn't used for lip augmentation but for filling lip lines.
 I was also told Juvederm is better for giving you more volume.
 Is this true?
 Which one is better for a lip augmentation?
 What about Restylane Lyft?

-For youthful, "pillowy-looking" lips, Juvederm Volbella gives superior results.
-Its formula includes both long and short-chain hyaluronic acid particles, which enhances crosslinking technology.
-Cross-linking refers to the longevity of the product, and its capacity to swell.
-The result is a subtle lip enhancement with a softer feel, and the reduction of vertical lines on the lips.
+For youthful, pillowy-looking lips, Juvederm Volbella gives superior results.
+Its formula includes both long and short-chain hyaluronic acid particles, which enhance cross-linking technology.
+Cross-linking refers to the longevity of the product and its capacity to swell.
+The result is a subtle lip enhancement with a softer feel and the reduction of vertical lines on the lips.

 Belotero is not used as frequently for lip augmentation.
 That being said, Belotero Intense can be used to create a fuller, more voluptuous pout.

 A more popular Restylane filler for the lips is Restylane Silk, which has similar properties to Juvederm Volbella.
 In truth, many HA-based injectable fillers can be successfully used on the lips, depending on the patient's aesthetic goals.

 Belotero, Restylane and Juvederm are all hyaluronic acid-based dermal fillers.

 While all of these products have the same primary ingredient, they each have their own individual strengths and weaknesses.
 I can’t say which one is “best” in any general sense.
 Which filler we use depends on the area being treated and the specifics of the patient.

 Juvederm products are made by Allergan, the makers of Botox and the SkinMedica line of skincare products.
 While there are a wide range of dermal fillers that fall under the brand name "Juvederm", only their Volbella XC and Juvederm Ultra XC products are specifically approved in the United States for lip enhancement.